helsingborg-stad/active-directory-api-wp-integration/README.md

 - Use the password stored in active-directory for matching WordPress users.
 - Update of users basic data like email, first name and last name on login.

+# Database modifications
+This plugin will alter the index of the user table to require unique usernames.
+This is not a default behavior for WordPress and may break other plugins related to user management.

 # Trigger manual bulkimport
 You can trigger a manual bulkimport.
 This will directly call the bulkimport function in your current call.
 Profile updates will be sheduled every minute following, until all WordPress users has been updated.